History

 2 semesters, 1 credit

-Prerequisite: Global History (formerly WCCP) and recommendation.
+Prerequisite: Global History and recommendation.
 Students must inform their Global History teacher of their interest in APUSH.

-While covering the U.S. history curriculum, this course puts an additional emphasis on reading primary sources and writing.
-In order to prepare for the Advanced Placement exam, students are asked to answer a number of essays and data-based questions.
+While covering the U.S. history curriculum, this course emphasizes reading primary sources and writing.
+To prepare for the Advanced Placement exam, students are asked to answer a number of essays and data-based questions.
 An interest in the analytical approach to history and an ability to work independently are key to the successful completion of this course.

 • AP World History